firozkabir/data-lake-s3/README.md

 ### Fact table:
 * Fact table `songplays` describes the facts about each "songplay" event and has the following schema.
+This table is partitioned by year and month to make sure it remains fast as data grows over the years.
 It can be used to analyze the listening trends of users, memebership upgrade patters as well as artist trends
 ```
  |-- start_time: timestamp (nullable = true)